 Forces of Flight

 Aerospace Mathematics Overview

 Engineering is often defined as “using math and science to improve the world around us”.
 The development of flight and airplanes is a great example of this, as a detailed understanding of mathematics and physics helped make the whole thing possible.
 Here, you’ll get to tackle some of the math and physics that describes flight for yourself!

 First, you’ll take some careful notes on atmospheric pressure and on aerodynamic forces.
 Those notes will help guide you through the use of some very specific formulas as you complete some practice calculations about flight mechanics.

 Take careful notes on atmospheric pressure and aerodynamic forces from the videos

-Work through the calculations assignment.
+Work through the Aerospace Calculations Assignment.
 You should work mostly by yourself, but can ask your classmates or Mr. Benshoof for clarifying help.
 Do your work in your engineering notebook!

 Have Mr. Benshoof check-off your calculations in your engineering notebook.

 Engineers that work in aerospace have to deal with some complex systems and calculations.
 In order to make that possible, many aerospace problems will eventually lead to a computer simulation.
 Here, we’ll use a computer simulation to start our work with airfoils.
 You’ll begin in a simulation called FoilSim which was developed by NASA.
 This simulation will help us design and compare different airfoil shapes.